searx/searx/docs/admin/engines/recoll.rst

 Scenario:

 #.
 Recoll indexes a local filesystem mounted in ``/export/documents/reference``,
-#. the Recoll search inteface can be reached at https://recoll.example.org/ and
+#. the Recoll search interface can be reached at https://recoll.example.org/ and
 #. the contents of this filesystem can be reached though https://download.example.org/reference

 .. code:: yaml